- Computer Vision

 pretrained=True,

-After preprocessing the MRI images, we segment the images by sampling them into patches, passing them through the model, and aggregating the predictions.
+After preprocessing, we segment MRI images by sampling them into patches, passing each patch through the model, and aggregating the predictions.

-Grid Sampler and Aggregator: Images are split into smaller patches, processed individually, and combined to create the final segmentation map.
+- Grid sampler and aggregator.
+Images are split into smaller patches, processed individually, and combined into a final segmentation map.

 # Sampling image patches